eduardopeixe/marketplace/README.md

 ### 1. Fetch All Products

-At this point you should be able to connect to
+At this point, you should be able to connect to

 [http://localhost:3000](http://localhost:3000)

-If you get `"message": "The page you reach out to does not exist."` you're in the right path.
+If you get `"message": "The page you reach out to does not exist."` you're on the right path.

 Let's try an endpoint that should work